The Church's Great Omission: The Pattern of Discipleship, Part 2 (Philippians Sermon 17 of 24)

 February 22, 2004 | Andrew Davis

-So you stood for one verse and sat back down again, how about that?
-Well, we are focusing on Philippians 3:17 and we're looking at a pattern of discipleship for the second week, "Join with others in following my example, brothers, and take note of those who live according to the pattern we gave you."
+We are focusing today on Philippians 3:17 and we're looking at a pattern of discipleship for the second week, "Join with others in following my example, brothers, and take note of those who live according to the pattern we gave you."
 Philippians 3:17, partner verse is Philippians 4:9, "Whatever you have learned or received or heard from me, or seen in me, put it into practice, and the God of peace will be with you."
 If you were to trace the mighty Mississippi River back to its origin, you would find it begins as a trickle flowing out of Lake Itasca in Northern Minnesota.
 From there, the river grows and flows 2,348 miles until it dumps into the Gulf of Mexico below New Orleans.

 Millions, and millions, and millions of gallons of water.
 The Mississippi River drains 33 states, its watershed covers one half our nation.
 Fosters cities, commerce, transports people and goods, provides habitat for fish and all kinds of animals, and it's an immense thing created by God.
 And it all starts with a tiny little trickle up there at Lake Itasca.
 I've never seen that trickle, I'd like to go and visit it someday.
 But if in like manner, you were to trace the human origins, human origins now, of the mighty river which is the Church of Jesus Christ.
 It began one afternoon around the time of the Ministry of John the Baptist, this mighty thing called the Church of Jesus Christ, which has already spread to almost every tribe, and language, and people, and nation, began in an afternoon.